howtographql/howtographql/content/backend/graphql-scala/2-preparing-first-query.md

   `query` is a query itself, `variables` is additional data for that query.
 In GraphQL you can send the query and arguments separately.
 You can also set name for the query, it’s what the third object is for.
 Imagine that query is like a function, usually you’re using anonymous functions, but for logging or other purposes you could add names.
 It’s sent as `operationName`.

 * **4** We're extracting `query` from request at this point.
 * When we have the query, we have to parse it.
 Sangria provides `QueryParser.parse` (**5**) function we can use in this case.
-In case of failure, we're responding with status 400 and error description.
-In case of successful parsing, we're also trying to extract also `operationName`(**6**) and `variables`(**7**) and all those three object we're passing to the execution function (**8**).
+When it failures, server will respond with status 400 and error description int he body of response.
+After successful parsing, we're also trying to extract other two keys `operationName`(**6**) and `variables`(**7**).At the end all those three object we're passing to the execution function (**8**).
 * **9** `Executor.execute` is the most important call in this class because it's the point where query is executed.
-If executor responds with success, the result is send back to the client, in the other case server will responds with status code 4xx and some kind of explanation what was wrong with the query.
-Executor needs some data to fulfil the request.
+If executor responds with success, the result is sent back to the client, in all other cases server will respond with status code 4xx and some kind of explanation what was wrong with the query.
+Executor needs some data to fulfill the request.
 Three of them are `query`(**11**), `operationName`(**13**) and `variables`(**14**) which are read from request.
 The last two are: `GraphQLSchema.SchemaDefinition` and `MyContext(dao)`.
 * **12** MyContext is a context object mentioned above.
-In this case we're building the context object with prepared DAO class.
+In our exampleyou can see the context is built with DAO object within.
 * `GraphQLSchema.SchemaDefinition` is the last object we have to explain here.
 It contains our Schema - what we are able to query for.
-It also interprets how data is fetched and from which data source (i.e. one or more databases, REST call to the other server…).
+It also interprets how data is fetched and which data source it could use (i.e. one or more databases, REST call to the other server…).
 In short our `SchemaDefinition` file defines what we want to expose.
 There are defined types (from GraphQL point of view) and shape of the schema a client is able to query for.

 ### Define GraphQLSchema